 - Specific experience – All surgeons are trained in general surgery, and those who go on to specialize in cancer removal are surgical oncologists.
 And oftentimes, surgical oncologists specialize even further in a specific cancer type, like breast cancer.
 So, it can be very beneficial to work with a breast surgeon who’s experienced in treating your type of cancer.

 - Multidisciplinary approach to care – Your treatment plan should be tailored to you and be coordinated across specialists.
 Why does this matter?
 Because surgery is often just the first step in your treatment plan.
 Depending on your disease and your care preferences, other treatments like radiation, chemotherapy and targeted therapy may also be part of the plan.
-So your surgeon along with your nurse navigator, oncologist, radiologist, pathologist and other members of your care team should work in sync, and they should hold multidisciplinary conferences to discuss the best sequence of treatment for you.
+So your surgeon, along with your nurse navigator, oncologist, radiologist, pathologist and other members of your care team, should work in sync and coordinate the best order of treatments for you.

-2. Write down your top questions about your breast cancer diagnosis and treatment next steps
+2. Write down questions to ask your oncologist about your breast cancer diagnosis